Cardiac Catheterization

 Mitral Valve Clip

-People with mitral valve regurgitation (a leaking valve) who are not candidates for conventional valve surgery may be treated with this catheterization procedure in which small clips are placed on the widened mitral valve to narrow the opening.
+People with mitral valve regurgitation (a leaking valve) who are not candidates for conventional valve surgery may be treated with this catheterization procedure in which small clips are placed on a widened mitral valve to narrow the opening.

 Endovascular Stent Graft

-People with a ballooning or enlarged blood vessels -- also called aneurysms -- may be candidates for an endovascular stent graft.
+People with ballooning or enlarged blood vessels -- also called aneurysms -- may be candidates for an endovascular stent graft.
 This procedure involves strategically placing a fabric tube supported by metal mesh to reinforce the weakened or enlarged blood vessel, often the aorta.

 Congenital Heart Defect Repair